tomalulu/CLP-Recognition/README.md

 We also includes a sample program to show how we split the character from license plate in splitlicenseplate folder.

-Just download everything and run the main.py program, and it will works.
+Just download everything and run the program, and it will work.
+Outputs will in the test folder.